The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: The divisor subalgebra of log Chow

 We argue by induction on the degree of $P_G$.
 The base case is when $P_G$ is of degree 0.
 We can take $P_G=1$, and we must prove

 Our argument requires a blow-up construction which we term an explosion.

 The {\em explosion} of $(X,D)$ along a simple stratum $S$,

 is defined by a sequence of blow-ups of $X$.
-To describe the blow-ups locally{\footnote{Throughout the proof of Theorem \ref{cc77}, the terms local, near, and open refer to the Euclidian topology since we must separate branches.}} near a point $p\in S$, let
+To describe the blow-ups locally{\footnote{Throughout the proof of Theorem \ref{cc77}, the terms local, near, and open refer to the Euclidean topology since we must separate branches.}} near a point $p\in S$, let

 be the branches of $D$ cutting out $S$ near $p$. \begin{enumerate} \item[$\bullet$] At the $0^{th}$ stage, we blow-up $S$, the intersection of all $s$ branches $B_1,\ldots,B_s$. \end{enumerate} Consider next the strict transform of the intersection of $s-1$ branches.
 For each choice of $s-1$ branches, the strict transform of the intersection is nonsingular of codimension $s-1$ over an open set of $p\in X$.
-Moreover, the strict transforms of the intersections of different sets of $s-1$ branches are disjoint over an open set of $p\in X$. \begin{enumerate} \item[$\bullet$] At the $1^{st}$ stage, we blow-up all $s$ of these strict transforms of intersections of $s-1$ branches. \end{enumerate} Then, the strict transforms of the intersections of $s-2$ branches among $B_1,\ldots, B_s$ are nonsingular of codimension $s-2$ and disjoint over an open set of $p\in X$. \begin{enumerate} \item[$\bullet$] At the $2^{nd}$ stage, we blow-up all $\binom{s}{2}$ of these strict transforms of intersections of $s-2$ branches. \end{enumerate} We proceed in the above pattern until we have completed $s-1$ stages. \begin{enumerate} \item[$\bullet$] At the $j^{th}$ stage, we blow-up all $\binom{s}{j}$ strict transforms of intersections of $s-j$ branches. \end{enumerate} The explosion \eqref{crr4} is the result after stage{\footnote{At stage $j=s-1$, we are blowing-up divisors, so no change occurs in the space.
-But we include the $j=s-1$ stage to uniformize our later notation for exceptional divisors.}} $j=s-1$.
-Since the above blow-ups are defined symmetrically with respect to the branches $B_i$, the definition is well-defined globally on $X$.
+Moreover, the strict transforms of the intersections of different sets of $s-1$ branches are disjoint over an open set of $p\in X$. \begin{enumerate} \item[$\bullet$] At the $1^{st}$ stage, we blow-up all $s$ of these strict transforms of intersections of $s-1$ branches. \end{enumerate} Then, the strict transforms of the intersections of $s-2$ branches among $B_1,\ldots, B_s$ are nonsingular of codimension $s-2$ and disjoint over an open set of $p\in X$. \begin{enumerate} \item[$\bullet$] At the $2^{nd}$ stage, we blow-up all $\binom{s}{2}$ of these strict transforms of intersections of $s-2$ branches. \end{enumerate} We proceed in the above pattern until we have completed $s-1$ stages. \begin{enumerate} \item[$\bullet$] At the $j^{th}$ stage, we blow-up all $\binom{s}{j}$ strict transforms of intersections of $s-j$ branches. \end{enumerate} The explosion \eqref{crr4} is the result after stage $j=s-1$.\footnote{At stage $j=s-1$, we are blowing-up divisors, so no change occurs in the space.
+Still, to uniformize later notation, we include this $j=s-1$ stage and declare the divisorial center of this trivial blowup to be its exceptional divisor. } Since the above blow-ups are defined symmetrically with respect to the branches $B_i$, the definition is well-defined globally on $X$.

 Near $S$, all the prescribed blow-ups are of simple loci, but non-simplicity may occur away from $S$.
 In order for the explosion to be a sequence of simple blow-ups, some extra blow-ups may be required far from $S$.
 Since we will only be interested in the geometry near $S$, the blow-ups related to non-simplicity away from $S$ are not important for our argument (and are not included in our notation).